Durban Botanic Gardens: John Medley Wood

 A local farmer and rural trade store owner John Medley Wood who was a self-trained botanist took over the curatorship from 1882 to 1913, and the Durban Botanic Gardens was said to have enjoyed its heyday with support of the governor of the colony of Natal, Sir Henry Bulwer who shared a keen interest in the Gardens.
 John Medley Wood founded the Natal Government Herbarium in 1882 which was at first a wood and corrugated iron hut in which he organised the storage of over 1,500 plant specimens.
 He prepared about 13,000 plant specimens, many of which were distributed by exchange, and only about 6,000 of his specimens remain in the collection of today's more than 100,000 specimens - most of which originate in KwaZulu-Natal.
 John Medley Wood discovered many new species of plants which he sent to Kew Gardens.
 His most famous discovery was a clump of a large species of cycad in Ongoye Forest in 1895.
 This cycad was subsequently named in honour of him in 1908 as Wood's Cycad (Encephalartos woodii) by the English horticulturalist Henry Sander.
 Three basal offsets of the cycad were collected by Wood's deputy, James Wylie, in 1903 and planted in the Durban Botanic Gardens, and again in a 1907 expedition, Wylie collected two of the larger stems and brought them to the gardens.
 Wood's Cycad is now the emblem of the Durban Botanic Gardens, where the original specimens are still growing.

 Economic problems exacerbated by the suspension of a government grant in the last years of the Natal Colony caused the collapse of the Durban Agricultural and Horticultural Society, who had owned the Gardens.
 In 1913, most of the garden was transferred to the Durban Corporation also known as the City of Durban, but about 1 acre including the herbarium and Medley Wood's house was excised and transferred to the Union Department of Agriculture, the following year.
-After Medley's death on 26 August 1915, he was succeeded as curator of the herbarium by Dr P.A. van der Bijl, a noted mycologist.
+After Medley's death on 26 August 1915, he was succeeded as curator of the herbarium by P.A. van der Bijl, a noted mycologist.
 Because of the subsequent political changes with the Union of South Africa, the gardens went into a state of decline, but many of the trees planted by McKen, Keit and Medley Wood are still growing in the Durban Botanical Gardens.